dynamicPilot/timer/README.md

 * Different number of the 'work-rest' cycles (from 1 up to 4).
 * Three color themes: light, dark and violet.
 * 'Pause' and 'Stop' features.
-* Sound alarm to end of the cycle detection.
+* Sound alarm to the end of the cycle detection.

 ## Technologies
 * Python 3.7